LaurenMBell/breast_cancer_dash/README.md

 transcriptomics and radiomics data.

 Features:
-- Naive Bayes survival classifier using discretized transcriptomics and metadata
+- Naive Bayes survival classifier using transcriptomics and metadata, integrated so users can input predictions
 - different reactive visualizations of cohort, with interactive filtering
 - analytics dashboard